 - Recruit new volunteers and rejuvenate dedicated ones.

-- Train local land managers in sustainable trail design and construction.
+- Learn sustainable trail design and construction.

 - Increase publicity and support for your trail system.